theperk08/SDR_decoder/README.md

 ```
   - Select the type of Message (ACARS or POCSAG)
   - then click on 'Démarrer'
   - If you choose POCSAG, you have to choose the Bitrate option (the 1200-Infirmier is still in development)
+  - You can choose to save the audio files (Enreg fichiers audios : Oui/Yes or Non/No)
   ```
 (sometimes, changing between ACARS and POCSAG may cause troubleshooting, so click on 'stopper' before changing, or re-run the program if it fails)